fedoroff-aa/shutter-check-canon/README.md

   Typyical errors (for more info please use google, universal advice) inside \<Kind\>\<ID\> tag:
   - E01 \- problems with lens connection (different reasons, maybe poor connection between lens and body, maybe aperture in lens can't be controlled due to broken ribbon cable inside it)
   - E02 \- problems with SD Card
-  - E20 \- problems with shutter or mirror or other mechanisms inside camera (dangerous error, you should pay attention if used camera have such type of erorr and more than one case, also good practice is to go to the service, where qualified specialists can check camera's health)
+  - E20 \- problems with shutter or mirror or other mechanisms inside camera (dangerous error, you should pay attention to it if this error occurred more than once, also good practice is to go to the service, where qualified specialists can check camera's health)
   - E70 \- problems with overheating (it's not a dangerous error but keep in mind that going to service while buying an expensive thing is a good practice)

 ## Epilog